you3quan2/youquan-blog/_posts/2020-03-26-setup-git-gitlab-clion-c.md

 ```

 ## Push our code from CLion to Gitlab
-Suppose we have created a C Project and this project is stored in a folder named `CProject` and we want to push this project into our Gitlab's repository.
+Suppose we have created a C Executable project and this project is stored in the following directory in our workstation: `~/CLionProjects/CProject`.
+In order to push this project to our Gitlab's account, we need to creat a new repository in Gitlab.

+a folder named `CProject` and now we want to push this project into our Gitlab's repository.
 To achieve this, we need to use the `init` command to Git to begin tracking the directory

 Now, navigate to this folder and initiliase this di